kabertin/alx-zero_day/0x03-git/README.md

-All about Git, means direcoties and files
+All about Git, means directories and files